 As you explore this website you will find many examples from my personal collection and collections of many others who made contributions to the Fairy Lamp Club and Newsletter (1996-2014).
 Also included are many advertisements, patents, price lists, and articles that will aid in the research and understanding of fairy lamp manufactures and production.

-Finally, even after over 45 years of researching and collecting Victorian-era fairy lamps, there is still much to learn.
+Finally, even after 50 years of researching and collecting Victorian-era fairy lamps, there is still much to learn.
 I welcome the opportunity to pass along what I have managed to learn along the way and welcome new information from others who wish to expand our knowledge of Victorian-era fairy lamps.